Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 ### 2.1.3 Freetext loader

 The text_loader variant of the dataloader module processess a file with free text.
 Similar to data_loader and cord_loader, the file path should be provided in the config files.
+To run the text_loader script, turn "text_loader" in the ignore section to false (and data_loader and cord_loader to true) and provide the following arguments:

 #### Config file argument:
 ```console